TeraTermProject/teraterm/doc/en/html/reference/build_library_with_cmake.md

 ## Visual Studio

 - cmake
   - It is OK if PATH is passed.
   - Do not use Cygwin's cmake(Not supporting for Visual Studio).
   - Use cmake 3.11.4 when Visual Studio 2005 is used.
 - perl
-	- It is necessary for compiling OpenSSL, and converting character code of document and code of carriage return.
+  - It is necessary for converting character code of document and code of carriage return.
+  - compiling OpenSSL (Tera Term 5 does not link OpenSSL because it switched to LibreSSL)
   - ActivePerl 5.8 or later, also cygwin perl.
   - It will be searched automatically if PATH is not passed.

 ## MinGW common (experimental)